SpencerLabAQ/AIPT/README.md

 The time required to complete the experiments may vary based on the hardware used.
 The estimated time using the recommended hardware configuration is of two days.

 *Note: Using hardware with lower specifications may result in significantly longer times.*

-> :exclamation: Due to the extensive duration required to run experiments with the full dataset, we provide a reduced version of the dataset to facilitate quicker replication and testing.
-This subset includes all representative features of the full dataset but with a smaller volume, enabling users to achieve similar results without the prolonged runtime.

 #### Software Requirements
 - Python 3.9.1